python-tableformatter/tableformatter/README.md

 for developers to display tabular data in an aesthetically pleasing fashion.
 It provides a simple public API, but allows fine-grained control over almost every aspect of how the data is formatted.

+Many other modules for formatting tabular data require the developer to create a transition layer to convert their objects/data into a structure the formatter can consume.
+One relatively novel aspect of tableformatter is the ability to directly receive arbitrary Python objects.

 Main Features
 -------------
 - Easy to display simple tables with just one function call when you don't need the fine-grained control